-- The proposed dwelling additions have been designed with appropriate setbacks to all boundaries of the site.
-The noncompliance relates to a portion of the upper level addition which is a direct result of the previous excavation on site and which does not impact on privacy of the adjoining properties. - The additions do not extend above the existing ridge height of the roof form at the rear of the dwelling. - Shadow diagrams (including elevations) have been provided indicating that all adjoining properties receive appropriate solar access.
-The very minor non-compliance does not contribute to any unreasonable shadowing to adjoining properties. - The non-compliance with the building height control does not result in any loss of privacy or amenity to the adjoining properties. - The resultant dwelling is compatible in terms of bulk and scale with the existing surrounding dwelling, particularly No. 38, 40 and 42 Austin Avenue.
+- The proposed dwelling has been designed with appropriate setbacks to all boundaries of the site.
+The non-compliance relates to a very small portion of the ridge roof cap which is a direct result of the slope of the site.
+The non-compliance is centrally at the front of the roof and does not impact on privacy of the adjoining properties. - Shadow diagrams have been provided indicating that all adjoining properties receive appropriate solar access.
+The very minor noncompliance does not contribute to any shadowing to adjoining residential properties. - The non-compliance with the building height control does not result in any loss of privacy or amenity to the adjoining properties.

+• The resultant dwelling is compatible in terms of bulk and scale with the existing surrounding dwelling, particularly the two adjoining properties, as previously noted.

 The above environmental planning grounds are not general propositions.
-They are unique circumstances to the proposed development, particularly the significant slope of the site and previous excavation.
+They are unique circumstances to the proposed development, particularly the significant slope of the site.
 Further, the resultant development and in particular the very minor non-compliance with the building height standard, is compatible with the existing surrounding development.